Serving as our traditional "rando clubhouse" the Weisel youth hostel is a congenial venue for brevets of any length.

 This 600K brevet comprised two loops that start and return back to the Weisel hostel.
 The first loop is approximately 400k and head up to the Rt 97 corridor and Hawks Nest.
 After returning back to the hostel for the sleep-over stop, the second loop is a 200k out-and-back course into the Lancaster area.

 Setting out at the hostel start/finish, we head to Danielsville where we make our first crossing over the Applachian Trail at Little Gap.
 After an exhilarating descent past the Blue Mountain Ski resort, we follow the valley road which offers spectacular views of the mountain ridge off to our right.
 As we approach Wind Gap, we head up the Allegheny Front through Promised Land and on to Hawley.
-We then ride along the scenic Lackawaxen River and, after crossing the historic Roebling Aqueduct, join up with scenic Rt 97 for the run to Port Jervis.
-At Port Jervis, we begin our return leg back to the hostel overnight controle -- down along the Delaware River through, Dingmans Ferry, the PA side of the DWGRA, Water Gap, Portland, Bloomsbury, Rieglesville.
+We then ride along the scenic Lackawaxen River and, after crossing the historic Roebling Aqueduct, join up with scenic Rt 97 for the run to Port Jervis via Eldred (pronounced El Dread on account of the climbs that bracket it).
+At Port Jervis, we begin our return leg back to the hostel overnight controle -- down along the Delaware River on the NJ side of the DWGRA, over the dreaded Old Mine Road climb, and into the controle in Water Gap.
+From there it's the usual riverside route through Portland, Bloomsbury, Rieglesville and back to Quakertown.

 The route returns to the start/finish hostel at approximately the 400K point.
 There are 2 showers available in the upstairs bathroom with a sign to indicate male/female usage (bring your own towel).
 Food will also be available.
 There is a dormatory available for resting before setting out on the remaining 200K.
 Sheets are provided but you may want to bring your own pillow.
 Earplugs and a small flashlight might also be useful.
 You should plan on packing a drop bag for this stop -- you can leave the bag either in your car or at the hostel.